timball/turn-on-desklamp-toy/README.md

 This script uses OSX `log(1)` tool to detect the state of the camera video device an then `curl(1)`Home Assistant API to turn on a light.

+## To Run
-Configure it by editing `sekrits.sh` and then executing the `./turn-on-desklight-toy.sh` command out of this directory
+1. Configure it by editing `config.yaml`.

+2. Create a virtual environment and install the required python dependancies.
+    `uv pip install`
+    `virtualenv virt && source virt/bin/activate && pip install -r requirements.txt`

+3. Execute the script
+    `python camera-lights.py config.yaml`

+4. Create an OSX automator to execute the script in an App suitable for startup.

 ## Thanks and Credit
 - https://github.com/akburg/elgatokeylight